 We may be considered affiliates with respect to certain of our portfolio companies, as discussed under "Portfolio Companies".
 Certain private funds advised by the Principals of the Adviser also hold interests in these portfolio companies and as such these interests may be considered a joint enterprise under applicable regulations.
-To the extent that our interests in these portfolio companies may need to be restructured in the future or to the extent that we choose to exit certain of these transactions, our ability to do so may be limited.
-Although we intend to seek exemptive or other relief in relation to certain joint transactions, there is no assurance that we will obtain relief that would permit us greater flexibility in respect of future restructurings or other transactions that may be considered a joint enterprise.
+To the extent that our interests in these portfolio companies may need to be restructured in the future or to the extent that we choose to exit certain of these transactions, our ability to do so will be limited.
+We intend to seek exemptive relief in relation to certain joint transactions, however, there is no assurance that we will obtain relief that would permit us to negotiate future restructurings or other transactions that may be considered a joint enterprise.